davidizzle/GSoC-Dagger.jl-Blog/README.md

 where $\delta, \theta, \alpha, \beta$ simulate delta, theta, alpha and beta brain waves with phase noise — sinusoidal waves with frequencies in the ranges $1–4\ Hz$, $4–8\ Hz$, $8–12\ Hz$ and $12–20\ Hz$ respectively.

+This is naturally a simplistic representation of EEGs because each generated batch is stationary — hence making a Fourier transform a fully sufficient analysis tool.
+However, we carry out the trivial example with the dummy function as a mere test of the parts.

-The API implementation was similar to the above, with a few extra steps, but mostly sequential.
+The API implementation was similar to example 3.1 — mostly sequential — but with a few extra steps.

 ```Julia
 Dagger.spawn_streaming() do